Eastern Promises: Plot

-Anna Khitrova, a midwife at a London hospital, finds a Russian-language diary on the body of Tatiana, a teenage girl who dies in childbirth, and a calling card for the Trans-Siberian Restaurant owned by Semyon, an old vor in the Russian mafia.
-Anna sets out to track down Tatiana's family so that she can find a home for the baby, and meets with Semyon, who offers to help.
-Though Anna's mother Helen is open to the idea, Anna's Russian uncle Stepan, a former KGB officer, urges caution, saying that Tatiana was a prostitute.
-Anna also gives Semyon a photocopy of the diary.
+Anna Khitrova, a Russian-British midwife at a London hospital, finds a Russian-language diary on the body of Tatiana, a teenage girl who dies in childbirth.
+Anna sets out to track down Tatiana's family so that she can find a home for the baby.
+Though Anna's mother, Helen, is open to the idea, Anna's Russian uncle, Stepan, a former KGB functionary, urges caution, saying that Tatiana was a prostitute.
+A business card tucked in the diary leads Anna to the Trans-Siberian Restaurant.
+The place is owned by Semyon, a seemingly kind older gentleman who, unbeknownst to Anna, is a vor in the Russian mafia.
+Semyon offers to help and Anna gives him a photocopy of the diary.

 Semyon's driver, Nikolai Luzhin, serves as the family "cleaner" and bodyguard of Kirill, Semyon's son.
 Kirill, a drunk who repeatedly disappoints Semyon, authorizes an ill-advised hit on a rival Chechen leader with the help of a Kurdish associate, Azim, and without Semyon's approval.
-Kirill spits on the dead Chechen's body, calling him a pederast, but Nikolai later tells Semyon that the Chechen had been spreading rumors that Kirill was gay.
-Nikolai removes identifying evidence from the Chechen's body and dumps it in the River Thames.
+Kirill spits on the dead Chechen's body, calling him a pederast, but Nikolai later tells Semyon that the Chechen had been spreading rumours that Kirill is gay.
+Nikolai removes identifying evidence from the Chechen's body which is then dumped in the Thames by Nicolai and Kirill.

-When Stepan finishes translating Tatiana's diary, Anna learns that Semyon raped Tatiana after Kirill failed to do so, explaining that he would show Kirill how to "break" her.
+When Stepan finishes translating the diary, Anna learns that Semyon raped Tatiana after Kirill failed to do so, explaining that he would show Kirill how to "break" her.
 The diary also states that Semyon gave her pills to induce an abortion, and Anna realizes that the baby was fathered by Semyon.
-Meanwhile, Semyon realizes that Anna knows the truth about the baby and visits her at the hospital.
-He strikes a deal wherein he will give the location of the girl's family to Anna if she returns the diary.
-Later, Anna, Helen and Stepan meet Nikolai in a fast food restaurant, where Nikolai takes the diary but denies knowing anything about the deal.
-Semyon then orders Nikolai to kill Stepan, saying that a Russian cannot be trusted with the information, and Stepan soon goes missing.
+Meanwhile, Semyon realizes that Anna knows the truth.
+He makes a disconcerting appearance in her hospital ward, which is off limits to visitors.
+Frightened, Anna agrees to hand over the diary in exchange for the location of the girl's family.
+Later, Anna, Stepan and Helen meet Nikolai in a fast-food restaurant.
+Nikolai takes the diary but denies knowing about revealing the family's address.
+Semyon then orders Nikolai to kill Stepan, who soon goes missing.